 Partake in an underground adventure that’s more than 440 million years old at Indian Echo Caverns in Hummelstown.
 The 45-minute guided tour uncovers the natural underground beauty of the Hershey-Harrisburg region and offers a glimpse into rooms of natural spectacles, including stalactites, stalagmites, and even a lake.
 After the tour, try your luck at panning for gemstones, amethyst, jasper, calcite, and other precious treasures at Gem Mill Junction.

 Discovered in 1871, Crystal Cave in Kutztown soon became a source of curiosity for people near and far.
-Crystal Cave was the first show cave in Pennsylvania, as well as the state’s first tourist attraction.
-Guided tours lead the curious through an array of spectacular, milky-white stalactites, stalagmites, and pillar and dripstone formations — all enhanced by indirect lighting.
+Crystal Cave was the first show cave in Pennsylvania, as well as the one of the state’s first tourist attractions.
+Guided tours lead the curious explorer through an array of spectacular, milky-white stalactites, stalagmites, as well as pillar and dripstone formations — all enhanced by indirect lighting.
 Concrete walks and steel railings ensure a safe descent 125 feet underground.

 Experience the only known fossilized coral reef cavern in existence at Coral Caverns in Manns Choice, Bedford County.
 You’ll cool down from the summer heat as you discover an abundance of fossils, stalactites, and stalagmites.
 The famed caverns have amazed thousands for more than 80 years with the diversity and beauty of its natural cave formations.

 Check out the VisitPA website to see some other underworld experiences in Pennsylvania that will continue to fascinate you.
-Follow us on Facebook, Twitter, Pinterest and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
+Follow us on Facebook, Twitter, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don’t forget to sign up for our monthly Happy Thoughts e-newsletter so you never miss an update.